-Note 14: Related parties
+Note 16: Related parties

-Donation income totalling \$32,984 was received from associates of multiple directors during the period ended 30 June 2023.
+Donation income totalling \$67,016 was received from associates of multiple directors & employees during the period ended 30 June 2024.
 The donations were made and received on terms equivalent to those applying to third party transactions.

 Effective Altruism Australia Environment Limited's sole corporate member is Effective Altruism Australia Limited.
-This construct was developed in close consultation with our lawyers and approved by the environment minister and the charity minister.
+This construct was developed in compliance with section 30-260 of the ITAA and was subject to regulatory approval.
 Effective Altruism Australia Limited has helped establish Effective Altruism Australia Environment Limited, including through paying associated legal costs.
 The organisations' goals are aligned - furthering the natural environment assists reducing poverty and improving health; likewise reducing poverty can reduce burden on the environment.
 The organisations' goals are unlikely to conflict, including because they have entirely different delivery partners and distinct regulatory frameworks.
 The companies will monitor for any tensions or pressure points and may look to develop a memorandum of understanding in the next 24 months that resolves any concerns that emerge.
-During the financial year, Effective Altruism Australia Limited paid approximately \$11,042 on Effective Altruism Australia Environment Limited's behalf.

-Lighthouse Accountants firm act as Effective Altruism Australia Limited's accountants and is a related party.
+Lighthouse Accounting firm act as Effective Altruism Australia Limited's accountants and is a related party.
 Their only role is to prepare end-of-financial-year reports.
-Effective Altruism Australia Limited pays for their services and some Lighthouse time is provided 'in-kind'.
-Lighthouse Accountants are not responsible for auditing our financial statements and this related party transaction is not material in value and does not substantially influence Effective Altruism Australia Limited's decisions or activities.
+Effective Altruism Australia Limited pays for their services and some Lighthouse time is provided 'in-kind.'
+Lighthouse Accounting are not responsible for auditing our financial statements and this related party transaction is not material in value and does not substantially influence Effective Altruism Australia Limited's decisions or activities.

-Note 15: Key Management Personnel Compensation
+Note 17: Key Management Personnel Compensation

-The aggregate compensation paid to Directors and other key management personnel is as follows:
+The aggregate compensation paid to Directors and other key management personnel is as follows:Short-term benefits\$ 264,006Post-employment benefits\$ 17,583

-Short-term benefits \$ 126,077 Post-employment benefits \$ 8,608